Variation 5: dark-orange, black pmw, type 2 box

 Before long Benbros changed the steering wheel to a solid one and incorporated it into the casting.
 This (type 2) Tractor continued to be coloured yellow with silver trim on the grille and the top of the cast steering wheel.
 All four wheels of the model were unpainted.

 Benbros then changed the casting again to produce the type 3 tractor adding front flanges to each side of the body so that conventional front wheels could be used.
 In fact Benbros re-designed both front and rear wheels at this stage with new castings of a less-thick design incorporating treads on both sizes.

-The last variation of the Tractor was an orange one fitted with wheels from the Muir-Hill Dumper Truck which were much thicker and chunkier than the previous wheels.
+The last variation of the Tractor (type 4) was another pale-orange model with type 3 body but fitted with wheels from the Muir-Hill Dumper Truck which were much thicker and chunkier than the previous wheels.
 They were painted blue with silver centres and early examples had unusual axles with large hubcaps.
 Why Benbros used these is not known, perhaps simply because stocks of the usual wheels ran out, but they gave the model a more solid feel.

 The type 3 and type 4 Tractors appeared as part of the Farm Equipment series in sets like the Tractor with Roller and Tractor with Disc Harrow and some of the colours of the driver seem to have only been issued with these.